-- SS Upper Salem Formation/St. Louis Formation
+- SS St. Louis Formation/Upper Salem Formation

-- SD The base of the Salem Formation
+- SD Salem Formation

 - KS Keokuk Formation

 No additional Keokuk Formation monitoring wells are proposed during the initial site characterization activities.
-Four Keokuk Formation monitoring wells surrounding the South Quarry portion of the Bridgeton Landfill are part of the current MDNR groundwater monitoring program.
-Historical groundwater quality data from these wells show impacts do not appear to have migrated through the Warsaw Formation aquitard.
+Four Keokuk Formation monitoring wells that surround the South Quarry, which is part of the Bridgeton Landfill groundwater monitoring program.
+Historical groundwater quality data from these wells show that impacts do not appear to have migrated through the Warsaw Formation aquitard into the Keokuk Formation.
 Groundwater monitoring of the Warsaw Formation aquitard is not proposed.
-Monitoring well locations, screened intervals, and rationale are discussed below.